Step out from LINUX issue

 Having a good understanding of tomcat ports is essential to manage the multiple instances of the same server installation.
 These ports are used by tomcat for start-up, deployment and shut-down operations.
 The detail of each port is as:

-Extract it into two different folders, let’s say/opt/tomcat1
+Extract it into two different folders, let’s say /opt/tomcat1 and /opt/tomcat2

 Keep tomcat1 instance as is and change following things in tomcat2 instance